 The jitter transfer function is the ratio of the jitter on the output signal to the jitter applied on the input signal vs. the frequency.
-This parameter measures the limited amount of the jitter on an input signal that can be transferred to the output signal (see Figure 15).
+This parameter measures the amount of jitter on an input signal that can be transferred to the output signal (see Figure 15).
+This amount is limited.